phossa2/framework/README.md

       implementation built upon [phossa2/config][phossa2/config].

-      Container objects are configured in `config/di.php` or scattered in the 'di' section of different files such as `config/cache.php`.
+      Container objects are configured in `config/di.php` or scattered in the 'di' section of different files such as `config/db.php`.

-      For simplicity, a service locator `Phossa2\Di\Service` is provided.
+      For simplicity, a service locator `Phossa2\Di\Service` is also provided.

       The container is available as `Service::container()`.
 The configuration is available as `Service::config()`.